pavoldanis/este/Readme.md

   - settings and snippets for Sublime Text
   - run.coffee

-With Este.js, just run one script to automatically update deps.js, run all your Mocha unit tests, and compile CoffeeScript, Stylus, and Soy templates.
+With Este.js, just run one script to automatically compile and watch CoffeeScript, Stylus, and Soy templates.
+Run fast unit test on source files change.
+No need to take care about ordered list of project files with Closure dependency system.
 LiveReload supported.

 Tested on and compatible for OSX, Linux, and Windows.

-The bulk of the application is a well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
+It contains well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
 This allows you to write powerful and efficient code for mobile devices and browsers.

-Consider it boilerplate for mobile first development, an offline capable MVC web application, streamlined for the developer user experience.
+Ready for mobile first and an offline capable MVC web application, streamlined for the developer user experience.
+Of course, Este.js works well for any type of JavaScript application.

 ### Quick Start Guide